 Our full fibre broadband statistics for download speeds by region found that London had the fastest download speeds compared to anywhere else in the UK.

-With average download speeds of 148.77Mbps, the capital was found to be more than 10% faster than the next fastest region (the North East), and more than 30% faster than Wales—the slowest region of the UK for download speeds.
+With average download speeds of 148.77Mbps, the capital was found to be more than 13% faster than the next fastest region (the North East), and more than 60% faster than Wales – the slowest region of the UK for download speeds.

-This increased speed is reflected in the film and game download statistics, with a download time of 37 minutes and 38 seconds for a 4K movie—five minutes faster than the next quickest region, the North East, at just over 42 minutes.
+This increased speed is reflected in the film and game download statistics, with a download time of 37 minutes and 38 seconds for a 4K movie – around 5 minutes faster than the next quickest region, the North East, at 42 minutes and 38 seconds.

 A regional breakdown of the average download times for various online activities

-By contrast, it would take just, on average, just over 75 minutes to download God of War: Ragnorak on PS5 in London, compared to a little more than 85 minutes in the North East, and around 86 minutes in the West Midlands.
+By contrast, it would take, on average, just 1 hour and 15 minutes to download God of War: Ragnorak on PS5 in London, compared to a little more than 1 hour and 25 minutes in the North East, and around 1 hour and 26 minutes in the West Midlands.

 Wales and Scotland recorded the lowest and third-lowest average download speeds across the UK, respectively.
-Wales’ average video game download time is over two hours—almost fifteen minutes slower than any other region—and 45 minutes slower than London (the fastest region).
+Wales recorded the lowest average download speed across the UK, with a download time of over two hours, making it about 45 minutes slower than London (the fastest region).
+Therefore, Wales is about 22 minutes slower than Scotland.

 This suggests that more work is needed in these countries to bring internet speeds up to the same levels enjoyed by much of England and Northern Ireland.